 Director of Media Relations

-AMHERST, Mass.-Amherst College has scheduled three special programs of singing, speaking and preaching in February for the college's annual celebration of the life of civil rights leader Dr. Martin Luther King, Jr. Free and open to the public, events include the Howard University Chorale on Saturday, Feb.
-5, writer Ellis Cose on Tuesday, Feb.
-8 and preachers Henry and Ella Mitchell on Sunday, Feb.
-13.
+AMHERST, Mass.- Amherst College has scheduled two special events in February for the college's annual celebration of the life of civil rights leader Dr. Martin Luther King, Jr. These events are free and open to the public.

 Dolores Huerta, co-founder and first vice president emeritus of the United Farm Workers of America, will speak in Johnson Chapel on Thursday, Feb.
 5, at 8 p.m.
 A longtime labor organizer and activist, Huerta met Cesar Chavez in 1962, when they formed what later became the United Farm Workers.
 Huerta was prominent in the national grape boycott, taking the plight of the farmworkers to the consumers.
 She serves as the secretary-treasurer of the United Farm Workers, is the vice-president for the Coalition for Labor Union Women, the vice-president of the California AFL-CIO, and is a board member for the Fund for the Feminist Majority, which advocates for the political and equal rights for women.